 Top tip: If you're planning on decorating your cake with chocolates, we'd recommend covering it in a light buttercream or melted chocolate coating beforehand so the chocolates have something to stick to, otherwise they'll be falling all over the place.

 Recipes to try using chocolates:

-Ready to roll fondant can be bought in most supermarkets in the cake decorating aisle.
-It's ideal for making your cake stand and is really easy to work with.
+Ready to roll fondant can be bought in most supermarkets in the cake decorating aisle and is really easy to work with.
 You can buy all sorts of different colours or you can add a few drops of food colouring to white fondant for your own colour palette.“You can use fondant to cover an entire cake or you can use it to make shapes or even cute models like animals to go onto the cake.
 Fondant can also be stamped into or crimped for a different style of decoration,” says Kate Tynan.

 Top tip: Before working with fondant make sure you have a clean, dry surface to roll the fondant or sugarpaste onto.
 Dust with icing sugar to stop it from sticking and use a clean rolling pin.

 Recipes to try using ready to roll fondant:

 The Princess and the Pea kids' birthday cake (opens in new tab)

 Skill level: Easy | Perfect for decorating: Cupcakes, traybakes and birthday cakes

 Melted or whole, marshmallows are a simple way to turn your cake into a masterpiece.
 “Marshmallows are a really underrated way to decorate cakes, but they are really fun.
 For Halloween cakes, they can be put on a cocktail stick and covered with white fondant to create little ghosts.
 They also look great toasted on top of chocolate cupcakes to create a ‘hot chocolate’ flavour,” says Naomi Boles.